-Visitors should try the to Pine Country Restaurant for breakfast and pie or even pie for breakfast.
+Hungry travelers should try the Pine Country Restaurant for breakfast and pie or even pie for breakfast.

 Rod's Steak House, which opened in 1946, has long been a reliable spot for good burgers or steaks.
 Look for the fiberglass steer on the roof.
-Red Raven Restaurant, a fine dining spot with modest prices, is another good option.
+Red Raven Restaurant, a fine dining spot with reasonable prices, is another good option.